Patechoc/parse-LSDALTON/README.md

-TO parse input and ouput LSDALTON files
+To parse input and ouput LSDALTON files